cyberrangecz/docs/docs/installation-guide/openstack-requirements.md

 ## OpenStack Resources

 ### Flavors
-All flavors used by KYPO Platform can be customized in its configuration.
+All flavors used by the KYPO Platform can be customized in its configuration.
 It is recommended to create the following flavor with a command (OpenStack admin only):
 ```
 openstack flavor create --ram 2048 --disk 20 --vcpus 1 csirtmu.tiny1x2
 ```

 ### Images
 KYPO Platform requires images of supported Operating Systems.
-They can be customized in KYPO Platform configuration or created with following commands (with **public** argument OpenStack admin only):
+They can be customized in KYPO Platform configuration or created with the following commands (with **public** argument OpenStack admin only):

 * **ubuntu-bionic-x86_64**
 ```